 I’d be remiss not to mention Lost Souls of Lakewood: The History and Mystery of Blaylock Mansion (Charlie Hodge and Dan McGauley), a local novel with a ghostly narrator which draws upon the rich haunted history of Blaylock Mansion.

 And if you’re looking to dig deeper into the Nelson ghost scene, you can join the Haunted Heritage Nelson Ghost Walk, put on by Touchstones Museum and the Nelson Paranormal League, which will take place on Saturday, Oct.
 30 from 2 to 3:30 p.m. (tickets available online through Eventbrite).

 Some people love Halloween for the ghostliness, some for the candy, some for the costumes.
 Me, I love it because it’s the one day a year when I get to wear a mask.

 Avi Silberstein is the children’s librarian at the Nelson Public Library.
 Check This Out runs every other week.
-If you’re interested in learning more about library programs and services, sign up for our monthly newsletter on our website or by giving us a call.
+If you’re interested in learning more about library programs and services, sign up for their monthly newsletter on their website or give them a call.